1. Admission to this programme is restricted to qualified veterinarians only

 c) The teaching should contain theory, materia medica, and practical training.
 For the latter, clinical demonstrations are especially recommended.

 d) Practical apprenticeship periods are also recommended.
-These can be achieved via supervised practice, ‘seeing practice’, videotape cases, or monitored cases.
+These can be achieved via supervised practice, observing an experienced homeopathic practitioner, videotape cases, or monitored cases.

-e) Applicants for the certificate will be required to present ten (10) cases from at least two (2) species, three (3) of which must be chronic cases and have been under treatment for at least six (6) months.
+e) Applicants for the certificate will be required to present ten (10) cases from at least two (2) species, and at least three (3) of which must be chronic cases and have been under treatment for at least six (6) months.

 g) Examinations should be regularly supervised by the IAVH, according to scientific and academic standards.

-i) Courses for the certificate must be accredited by the IAVH.
-These will receive accreditation if they fulfil the requirements of these Minimum Standards for Veterinary Specialisatiion.
+i) Courses for the certificate must fulfil the requirements of these Minimum Standards for Veterinary Specialisation.

 j) The IAVH will recognise diplomas or certificates from those veterinary homoeopathic schools which practice the Minimum Standards for Veterinary Specialisation as here defined.

-k) Courses valuable for the CertIAVH must be approved by IAVH.
+k) Courses used for the CertIAVH must be approved by IAVH.

 a) A recognised teacher must be member of IAVH and hold the IAVH Certificate.
 In addition they must have a minimum of ten (10) years practical experience in classical veterinary homeopathy.